grafana/mimir/docs/sources/configuration/about-configurations.md

 # About configurations

-Grafana Mimir is configured via command-line-interface (CLI) flags or a configuration file.
+Grafana Mimir is configured via command-line flags or a configuration file.
 Every parameter that can be set in the configuration file can also be set via a corresponding command-line flag.
 If you specify both command-line flags and YAML configuration parameters, the command-line flags take precedence over values in a YAML file.

 To view the most common flags needed to get started with Grafana Mimir, run `mimir -help`.
 To view all available command line flags, run `mimir -help-all`.

 This configuration loads at startup and cannot be modified at runtime.
 However, Grafana Mimir does have a second configuration file, known as the runtime configuration, that is dynamically reloaded.
 For more information, see Runtime configuration.

-To see the current configuration state of any component, use the [`/config`](../../reference-http-api/#configuration) HTTP API endpoint.
+To see the current configuration state of any component, use the [`/config`](../../reference-http-api/#configuration) or [`/runtime_config`](../../reference-http-api/#configuration) HTTP API endpoint.

 ## Operational considerations